 Our program prepares you for employment as a middle or secondary math teacher.

-This teacher preparation program combines laboratory-based science work with practical, school-based experiences to prepare you for professional certification to teach science in middle schools.
+This teacher preparation program can be taken fully online or in a blended setting, which combines laboratory-based science work with practical, school-based experiences to prepare you for professional certification to teach science in middle schools.
 You earn a Bachelor of Science in Middle Grades General Science Education (grades 5-9) and will be well prepared to teach topics in astronomy, earth science, life science and

 To be admitted to this 60-credit program, you need: